-Noticable ride harshness is generally rapid upward movement of the suspension as the tire travels over rough or bumpy surfaces.
-Increase shock stiffness by one, then test again.
+The bump setting mainly controls the rapid upward movement of the suspension as the tire travels over rough or bumpy surfaces.
+Increase shock bump stiffness by one, then test again.
 Continue increasing stiffness and testing until the vehicle begins to feel harsh over bumps.
-From this setting, decrease shock stiffness by two.
+From this setting, decrease shock bump stiffness by two.
 The harshness threshold setting may differ from front to rear.

-Excessive Chassis Movement Increase Stiffness If vehicle exhibits rapid weight shifts or continues to oscillate more than one suspension cycle before settling, increase shock stiffness by one, then test again.
-As stiffness is increased, road noise and vibration will also increase.
-Note: Stiffening the shock does not reduce the amount of lean or dive in a sustained turn or braking maneuver, but does slow the rate of weight transfer to minimize unexpected changes in the cars handling.
-Harshness and Vibration Decrease Stiffness If excessive road noise, vibration, or harshness is experienced decrease shock stiffness by one, then test again.
-Fore/Aft Pitching (constant speed 50-70 mph) Alter Front-to- Rear Stiffness Difference If vehicle exhibits fore/aft pitching at highway speeds, the rear shocks should be stiffened or conversely the front shocks softened.
+Excessive Chassis Movement (compression) Increase Bump Stiffness The bump setting also affects larger downward chassis movements such as brake dive, squatting, and body roll.
+Increase shock bump stiffness by one, then test again.
+Note: As bump stiffness is increased, road noise and vibration will also increase.
+Excessive Chassis Movement (extension) Increase Rebound Stiffness The rebound setting mainly controls vehicle weight transitions such as front end rise during acceleration, rear end rise during braking, body roll.
+If vehicle exhibits rapid weight shifts or continues to oscillate more than one suspension cycle before settling, increase shock rebound stiffness by one, then test again.
+Note: Stiffening rebound does not reduce the amount of lean or dive in a sustained turn or braking maneuver, but does slow the rate of weight transfer to minimize unexpected changes in the cars handling.
+Fore/Aft Pitching (constant speed 50-70 mph) Alter Front-to- Rear Stiffness Difference If vehicle exhibits fore/aft pitching at highway speeds, rear shock rebound should be stiffened or conversely, front shock rebound softened.
 Ideally the rear suspension should oscillate at a slightly quicker rate than the front to minimize pitching.

-Tuning for Handling Performance - QuickSet 1
+Tuning for Handling Performance - QuickSet 2